About the author

 So what don’t EOR services do?

-In short, EOR services provide a cost-effective way to help outsource payroll and benefit compliance, saving you time and money.
+In short, an employer of record offers a cost-effective way to outsource payroll, benefits administration, and compliance, saving your business time, money, and risk.

 EOR vs PEO?

-Especially when managing employees across multiple states and in situations where employment regulations become more complex.
-A few things to consider when comparing an EOR vs PEO…
+The differences become especially significant when managing employees across multiple states or in situations where employment regulations are complex.
+Below are a few key points to consider when comparing an EOR to a PEO.

 Contracts

-A PEO enters into what’s called a co-employment relationship with its business clients.
-This means that an employer’s responsibilities to employees are shared between the business and the PEO.
-In other words, the PEO is not the full legal employer.
+A PEO enters into a co-employment relationship with its client.
+This means that certain employer responsibilities are shared: your business remains the primary employer, while the PEO acts as the administrative employer.
+Importantly, the PEO is not the full legal employer of your workers.

 Insurance

-In contrast, an EOR carries unemployment, workers comp, and disability insurance and employees are covered under the EORs policy, as outlined in the employer of record agreement.
+An EOR, by contrast, carries the required unemployment, workers’ compensation, and disability insurance for the employees it legally employs.
+Your workers are covered under the EOR’s policies, as outlined in the EOR agreement.

 Registration